What is Customer Satisfaction (CSAT) Score – Definition, Calculation, Benefits, and More

 Customer satisfaction is an emotional response of the customer to any interaction with the brand.
 That is why it is imperative to take the survey just after the key moment to get unbiased and honest responses.

 The CSAT Score questions help you evaluate customers’ sentiments towards the interaction.
-So, while designing a Customer Satisfaction Score survey, make sure that you frame the questions and use the words such that they are unbiased, precise, and apt to acquire honest feedback.
+So, while designing a Customer Satisfaction Score survey, make sure that you frame the questions and use words such that they are unbiased, precise, and apt to acquire honest feedback.

 Let’s get into it!